janet-lang/janet/README.md

 ## Documentation

-API documentation and design documents can be found in the [wiki](https://github.com/bakpakin/janet/wiki).
-There is an introduction section in the wiki that contains a good overview of the language.
+Documentation can be found in the doc directory of the repository.
+There is an introduction section contains a good overview of the language.

 For individual bindings, use the `(doc symbol-name)` macro to get API documentation for the core library.
 For example,